Passport Photo Size Tool | 3.5x4.5cm Resize

 Final review before upload

-Avoid heavily filtered images or photos with strong shadows.
+Avoid heavily filtered images, glare on glasses, or photos with strong shadows.

-Preview the saved file in the real upload form to catch awkward cropping.
+Preview the saved file in the real upload form to catch awkward cropping or compression.

 Frequently Asked Questions